aeszyman/late_antiquity/bibliography.md

 Elsner, Jaś. _Imperial Rome and Christian Triumph: The Art of the Roman Empire AD 100-450_.
 Oxford University Press, 1998.

 Evans, Helen and Brandie Ratliff, eds. _Byzantium and Islam: Age of Transition, 7th-9th Century_.
 The Metropolitan Museum of Art, 2012.

+Kristensen, Troels Myrup. _Making and Breaking the Gods: Christian Response to Pagan Sculpture in Late Antiquity_.
+Aarhaus University Press, 2013.